tinacms/tinacms-site/content/docs/fields/group-list.md

  - `label`: A human readable label for the field.
 This label displays in the sidebar and is optional.
 If no label is provided, the sidebar will default to the name.
  - `description`: An optional description of the field.
  - `fields`: An array of fields that will render as a sub-menu for each group item.
 The fields should map to editable content.
- - `defaultItem`: An optional function that generates `props` for each group item.
+ - `defaultItem`: An optional function to provide the `group-list` item with default data upon being created.
  - `itemProps`: An optional function that generates `props` for each group item.
+It takes the item as an argument.
+    - `key`: This property is used to optimize the rendering of lists.
+If rendering is causing problems, use `defaultItem` to generate a new key, as is seen in [this example](http://tinacms.org/docs/fields/group-list#definition).
+Feel free to reference the [React documentation](https://reactjs.org/docs/lists-and-keys.html) for more on keys and lists.
+    - `label`: A readable label for the new `group-list` item.

  ## Interface